yazon/flexllama/README.md

 ### 🐳 Docker

 FlexLLama can be run using Docker and Docker Compose.
-We provide profiles for both CPU-only and GPU-accelerated (NVIDIA CUDA) environments.
+We provide profiles for CPU-only, GPU-accelerated (NVIDIA CUDA), and Vulkan GPU environments.

 1. **Clone the repository:**